KDAB/cxx-qt/book/src/getting-started/5-cmake-integration.md

 For further reading, you can take a look at the [QObject chapter](../qobject/index.md) which goes into detail about all features that CXX-Qt exposes to new QObject subclasses.
 As well as the [Concepts chapter](../concepts/index.md), which explains the under concepts underlying CXX-Qt.

+In the next chapter, we will show how to build the same QML application with Cargo without needing CMake.